 “I can remember very clearly the first time I ever saw a tape recorder; I thought how amazing it was that music could be stored like that.
 And of course, the next thing I thought was: what would happen if you played it backwards?”

 “In the late seventies, I started working with video, but just [letting] the event, whatever it was, happen in front of the camera.
-I was living down on West 8th street at the time and my apartment faced south.
+I was living down on West 8th street [in New York City] at the time and my apartment faced south.
 So I took the camera and laid it down on its side, pointing downtown.
-And then I thought, well, I'll just turn the TV round, and suddenly I wasn't looking at television anymore.
+And then I thought, well, I'll just turn the TV around, and suddenly I wasn't looking at television anymore.
 I was looking at a picture.”

 “It became very clear to me that the idea of art as a static, fixed, finished thing was not an idea that excited me anymore.
 Classical music is designed like architecture, with a view of what the goal is, how it is going to be when it's finished, whereas the music [Steve] Reich and [Terry] Riley and other people were composing was more like gardening.
 It was more like saying ‘Here are some seeds, I'm going to plant them and see what happens.’
 I started to think I was more a gardener than an architect, and I still think that.”